microsoft/Kusto-Query-Language/doc/parse-xmlfunction.md

 An object of type [dynamic](./scalar-data-types/dynamic.md) that is determined by the value of *xml*, or null, if the XML format is invalid.

-Converting the XML to JSON is done using [xml2json](https://github.com/Cheedoong/xml2json) library.

 The conversion is done as following:

 XML                                |JSON                                            |Access